 This is where wealthy club managers scope every play, searching for the next star and the face of new marketing global campaigns.

-Soccer, or football, has generated several global stars, and has moved families out of poverty.
-Some of their stories are similar to some players of the NFL, National Basketball Association (NBA), baseball and many other professional sports.
+Soccer, or football, has generated several global stars and has moved families out of poverty.
+Some of their stories are like some players of the NFL, National Basketball Association (NBA), baseball, and many other professional sports.
 In some areas, the millions generated from players who left slums (ghettos) seldom trickle down to communities where it all started.

-Such as gentrification, our society has been increasingly shifting as it is becoming more diverse and that sometimes causes tension
+Such as gentrification, our society has been increasingly shifting as it is becoming more diverse, and that sometimes causes tension and even more isolation.

-As a young man, a soccer/football field and now “pitch” as it is called by some was critical to stay off the streets after school.
+For many youths a soccer/football field and now “pitch” as some calls, it was critical to stay off the streets after school.
 Although not all young players became stars, the friendships gained, and lessons learned lasted a lifetime.

-Responsibility: FIFA is excellent at managing the global operation.
+FIFA is excellent at managing global operations.
 However, as our society becomes more diverse, isolated by ideology and personal interests, it will need more than building stadiums.
 Equality, discrimination, and a platform for players to speak when issues threaten to reduce the next generation of players.

 This 2014 World Cup has been a homecoming for many South American teams, and celebrations have been tremendous.
 However, there is a dark side that is lurking in some countries just north of these games off the Atlantic Ocean, thousands of children who have fled their countries where a few dominating stars call home.

 These young people fled to escape sexual violence and other inhumane treatment stemming from crime.
-No one will know the long-term physiological impact but it can be devastating, as studies have shown.
+No one will know the long-term physiological impact but it can devastate, as studies have shown.

-The football organizations and its players cannot be the world police but with success and global appeal comes responsibility to speak in humanitarian crisis.
+The football organizations and their players cannot be the world police, but with success and global appeal comes the responsibility to speak in a humanitarian crisis.
 Billions are being spent to create perfect pictures while others seek the next Latin star to fill their stadiums from ticket sales.

-Sadly, some are outside the gated walls looking to take the dangerous trip north, while other pitches are filled with toxins and the goal posts are two empty containers with lead.
-Maybe revenue generated can be used to at least give awareness to this problem.
+Sadly, some are outside the gated walls looking to take the dangerous trip north, while they fill other pitches with toxins and the goalposts are two empty containers with lead.
+They can use maybe revenue generated to at least give awareness to this problem.

-When the final whistle is blown, some of the players will have to pass through their poor towns and cities plagued with violence.
-Before FIFA canvasses the next venue, it should not only seek ways on how to increase its own balance sheet.
-It must make sure the community economic impact benefits all, regardless of colour, class, race, and socio-economic status, because the next 100 years can only be beautiful if it remains more than a game.
+When the final whistle is blown, some players will have to pass through their poor towns and cities plagued with violence.
+Before FIFA canvasses the next venue, it should not only seek ways on how to increase its balance sheet.
+It must make sure the community’s economic impact benefits all, regardless of color, class, race, and socio-economic status, because the next 100 years can only be beautiful if it remains more than a game.